jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 1: Add Relevant Data to Map Viewer Classic

-To get started, add the feature classes you created representing Indiana and the 100-mile buffer of South Bend feature classes to the Map View Classic.
+To get started, add the feature classes you created representing Indiana and the 100-mile buffer of South Bend to the Map Viewer Classic.

 ### Step 2: Set Parameters for Overlay Layers Tool

-Then, navigate to the overlay layers tool in the analysis tab.
+Then, navigate to the overlay layers tool in the manage data section of the analysis tab.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/8540f5d64c8a4a4efe4d77d47f27a4a2ece54aa9/Sections/Images/Figure%2029.jpg">